-The Roku Premiere+ is the upgraded version of the Roku Premiere and is definitely worth the extra $10.
-This media streamer is one of the least expensive 4K HR10 devices on the market giving users a crisp picture with rich colors.
+The Premiere+ is the upgraded version of the Premiere and is definitely worth the extra $10.
+This media streamer is one of the least expensive 4K HR10 streamers on the market giving users a crisp picture with rich colors.
 This device is great for 4K and HDR TVs and is an easy upgrade from older models.

 Roku Premiere+ Hardware

-The device connects to your television via an HDMI cable.
-The device must be powered by using a micro USB adapter and cable or you can power the device via the USB port on your TV; however, this will slow down the device.
+The set-top box connects to your television via an HDMI cable.
+The streamer must be powered by using a micro USB adapter and cable or you can power the device via the USB port on your TV; however, this will slow down the device.
 Micro USB adapter and cables are included.

-The remote also includes four shortcut buttons at the bottom that allows you to go directly to a streaming service app such as Netflix or Sling TV.
-Depending upon where you get the Roku Premiere Plus these four buttons may be different.
-Roku also offers the Roku mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search.
+The remote also includes four shortcut buttons at the bottom that allows you to go directly to a cord-cutting service app such as Netflix or Sling TV.
+Depending upon where you get the Premiere Plus these four buttons may be different.
+The company also offers the mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search.

 Roku Premiere+ Performance

-Roku Premiere’s Plus performance is superb for the price point.
-At under $50, the Roku Premiere Plus delivers outstanding 4K HDR picture quality at an affordable price.
-Loading video is a seamless experience and despite being inexpensive the device is not cheap.
+Premiere’s Plus performance is superb for the price point.
+At under $50, the Premiere Plus delivers outstanding 4K HDR picture quality at an affordable price.
+Loading video is a seamless experience and despite being inexpensive the streamer is not cheap.